 - Traumatic brain injuries (TBIs)

 A Tampa UPS Truck Accident Attorney Will Fight For You

 Here at Distasio Law Firm, we are proud to stand up to injustice throughout the state of Florida.
 We firmly believe that having money should not make you immune to our justice system.
 Companies like UPS have an innate responsibility to educate and train their drivers to the best of their abilities so people can feel safe on our roadways.

 When you retain a Tampa UPS truck accident lawyer at our firm, we will be there to fight for your case at every turn.
 In addition to providing basic legal representation, our firm can help assign values to your losses, advise you on relevant laws, communicate with insurance companies, negotiate settlements, take your case to trial if it makes sense to do so, and so much more.

-Before you move forward with your case, just remember that Florida Statutes §95.11 requires you to file a personal injury claim within four years of your accident in an injury case and 2 years in a death case.
+Before you move forward with your case, just remember that Florida Statutes §95.11 requires you to file a personal injury claim within two years of your accident in an injury case and 2 years in a death case.
 If you wait too long to take legal action, your case may be dismissed, and you may lose your eligibility for compensation.